Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Test description**

-This test aims to verify if Network Boot can be enabled.
+This test aims to verify that the Network Boot option might be enabled.
+If this option is activated, an additional option in the Boot menu which allows to boot the system from iPXE servers will appear.

 **Test configuration data**